Cliffs of Mohar Ireland Day 3 of our Road Trip

 We went as far as a daredevil “look no hands” shot – thanks to an Italian guy lifting us both up – poor guy!
-But there was a good two metres beyond, so even if we fell back it was safe.
+But there were a good two meters beyond, so even if we fell back it was safe.

 The cliffs are stunning.
 Interestingly there was a ledge in one area and it fell into the sea, so there is still a risk.

 We started to head in the opposite direction and got about halfway.
 By now we were sweltering.
 So much for needing coats.
 I felt like I had a polar bear suit on.